stachurr/cs290_final_project/README.md

 The core of this app is built around nodeJS, Express, MongoDB, GridFS and Multer.
 To use, clone the repo to your local host, and set the following environment variables MONGO_USER ,MONGO_PASSWORD, MONGO_DB_NAME and PORT.

-All features of this application are in an experimental state, so any and all errors should be expected.